 A day trip into the Troodos Mountains is one of the most fun things to do near Paphos.
 In particular, this tour incorporates a tour of an award-winning, boutique winery with a trip to the beautiful Chrysoroyiatissa Monastery which boasts incredible views over the Mountains.

 It’s also one of the most romantic things to do in Paphos for couples.
-I loved our trip into the Troodos Mountains, which are home to some beautiful, traditional Cypriot villages which give a great insight into the history of this amazing island.
+I loved our trip to the Troodos Mountains, which are home to some beautiful, traditional Cypriot villages which give a great insight into the history of this amazing island.
+Click here to book.

 2. Visit the Beaches at Coral Bay